Nick Chubb Player Prop Bets for NFL Week 11 | Cleveland vs. Detroit 11/21/2021

 - Chubb has carried the ball 120 times for a team-high 721 yards (72.1 per game), with six touchdowns.

-- The Browns have thrown the ball in 50.1% of their plays from scrimmage this year while running the ball 49.9% of the time.
+- The Browns have called a pass in 50.1% of their plays from scrimmage this year while staying on the ground 49.9% of the time.
 This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Chubb's matchup with the Lions.